Brandonjhd/MOOCAutoEvaluator/README.md

 #### 3. Usage
 1. Open the peer review page on China University MOOC platform
-2. Click the purple floating ball ✓ on the right side
+2. Click the purple floating ball ✓ in the bottom right corner
 3. Click "Copy AI Prompt" and paste it into ChatGPT or other AI tools
 4. Paste the generated comments into the text box (one per line)
 5. Click "Start Evaluation" and the script will complete all reviews automatically